matanlurey/wasm-compute/README.md

 - When I tried creating a _global_ token, I got an error: _You must POST /sudo to access this endpoint_.
 Eventually it worked several minutes later.

+- I enabled 2-factor authentication, but I noticed when I need sudo-level permissions (like creating a token), the second prompt (for the sudo-level) doesn't work if the 2FA code is still the same one that was used for the first prompt (I have to wait for a new code to be generated).

+- Custom workflows don't support project directories (<https://github.com/fastly/compute-actions/issues/49>)